MichielvdVelde/jquery-github-showcase/README.md

 This is a handy and simple to use jQuery plugin for showcasing your (or anyone else's) repositories on your own web site.
 It simply fetches the repositories from the Github API and you can add custom styling with templates and more.

-The code is completely client-side and has built-in client-side caching using `localStorage`.
+The code is completely client-side and has built-in client-side caching using `localStorage` if available (but can be customized, see below).

 It provides a rendering-agnostic interface with an optional `tranform` method.
 All properties from [the Github API Repositories](https://developer.github.com/v3/repos/#list-user-repositories) are available for use.